zalando/postgres-operator/docs/administrator.md

 All subsequent `kubectl` commands will work with the `test` namespace.
-The operator will run in this namespace and look up needed resources - such as its config map - there.
-Please note that the namespace for service accounts and cluster role bindings in [operator RBAC rules](manifests/operator-service-account-rbac.yaml) needs to be adjusted to the non-default value.
+The operator will run in this namespace and look up needed resources - such as its ConfigMap - there.
+Please note that the namespace for service accounts and cluster role bindings in [operator RBAC rules](../manifests/operator-service-account-rbac.yaml) needs to be adjusted to the non-default value.

 ## Specify the namespace to watch